mario-website/compare-couriers/README.md

 ## What technologies it uses?

 FRONTEND:
-- HTML5 - BEM class names
+- HTML5
-- CSS3 (SCSS) - Responsive Web Design (with mobile first approach)
+- CSS3 (SCSS) - BEM class names.
+Responsive Web Design (with mobile first approach)
 - JavaScript ES6/7
 - React 18+ (TypeScript, hooks - included custom created, use reducer is some components) - ***no external libraries used - all elements has ben created by myself***